Difference between GET and POST

 Use POST when sending binary data such as images

-If you want to share data via a URL, you can use GET if you don't mind others seeing the data.
+If you want to share data via a URL, you can use GET if it's okay for others to see the data.

-However, you should always use POST if the form contains personal information, such as a form for entering personal information or ordering products.
+However, you should always use POST if the data contains personal information, such as in input forms or product order forms.

 That's all.